You might be asking yourself, “Why can’t I lose weight no matter what I do?”

 Thanks a lot, body!
 It’s technically good because it’s a biological defense against starvation, but it makes getting the figure you want feel almost impossible.

-Just scooping your tablespoon into the peanut butter jar for one extra scoop could add 94 calories.
+You might think you’re eating healthy, but if you just scoop your tablespoon into the peanut butter jar for one extra scoop, you’d add 94 calories.
 Having that on another slice of toast?
 Well, that could add 80 more calories.
 That’s almost 200 extra calories!

 Having one Kind Bar could add about the same at between 180 and 190 calories.